radarlabs/radar-sdk-js/CONTRIBUTING.md

 ```
 This will increment the minor version in the necessary places throughout the codebase.
 This is required before cutting a new release otherwise tests will fail.

+This script will also update the version used in documentation throughout the repository.

 ### Releases
 _This only applies to authorized contributors_